wp-plugins/eve-shipinfo/readme.txt

 example via FTP.
 You have to upload the "gallery" folder to the "eve-shipinfo" plugin folder.

 == Changelog ==

+= 1.2 =
+* Updated data files for Phoebe with the new ship skin variants

 = 1.1 =
 * Made the screenshots gallery optional